 Can you imagine a huge variety of smart devices under the centralized control of one “brain”?
-To a certain extent, it’s possible with the evolvement of the Internet of Things - the network of physical objects with sensors and actuators, software and network connectivity that enable these objects to gather and transmit data and fulfill users’ tasks.
+To a certain extent, it’s possible with the evolvement of the Internet of Things - the network of physical objects with sensors and actuators, software, and network connectivity that enable these objects to gather and transmit data and fulfill users’ tasks.

 The effectiveness and applicability of such a system directly correlate with the quality of its building blocks and the way they interact, and there are various approaches to IoT architecture.
-In this article, our IoT consulting experts will share their hands-on experience and present their original concept of a scalable and flexible IoT architecture.
+In this article, our IoT developers will share their hands-on experience and present their original concept of a scalable and flexible IoT architecture.

 Things.
 A “thing” is an object equipped with sensors that gather data that will be transferred over a network and actuators that allow things to act (for example, to switch on or off the light, to open or close a door, to increase or decrease engine rotation speed and more).
 This concept includes fridges, street lamps, buildings, vehicles, production machinery, rehabilitation equipment and everything else imaginable.
 Sensors are not in all cases physically attached to the things: sensors may need to monitor, for example, what happens in the closest environment to a thing.